 Flash Mode – A must.
 I also have this set as my top Fn button.

-Flash Compensation – Another must-have.
-You pretty much shouldn’t use your flash without adjusting it for the scene.
+Flash Compensation is another must-have.
+You should never use your flash without adjusting it for the scene.

 What I Wish I Could Add To The Q Menu